jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**June 21, 2024**_
+Learning pytorch for the first time, which seems powerful but somewhat difficult to grasp at first.

 _**June 19, 2024**_
 Learning the mathematic notations for multi-layer models.